HPV DNA test

 An abnormal result means you have one or more high-risk types of HPV.

-If HPV types 16 or 18 are detected, your provider will recommend colposcopy.
+If HPV types 16 or 18 are detected, your provider will likely recommend colposcopy.
 This is a procedure in which the cervix is magnified with a binocular-like instrument.
 Small biopsies (tissue samples) are often taken during this procedure to look for evidence of a precancerous change or cancer.

 If the test is positive for one or more of the other high-risk HPV types, repeat testing in one year may be recommended.
 Your provider will advise you about next steps if your test is positive.